Ecosystems are showing symptoms of resilience loss: Discussion

-Future global resilience assessments could benefit from other data streams, particularly other anthropogenic drivers here overlooked.
+Future global resilience assessments could benefit from other data streams, particularly other anthropogenic drivers overlooked here.
 Additional data would however require long time series coverage and high spatial resolution.
-The accuracy of the predictive models here presented can be improved by using non-linear approaches such as deep neural networks or other machine learning techniques.\textsuperscript{37} However, these approaches have limited interpretability and often require manually annotated datasets to measure performance.
-Qualitative efforts such as the Global Ocean Oxygen Network\textsuperscript{7} or the Regime Shifts Database\textsuperscript{9} can provide the annotated examples to train such models.
-A spatially explicit map of resililence loss can also help quantify the risk of cascading effects in ecosystems previously identified.\textsuperscript{38} As new Earth observations become available, these global maps can be updated and track how ecosystems resilience is evolving, where are they recovering, and where they become vulnerable.
-This paper showcases the first steps towars an ecological resilience observatory.
+The accuracy of the predictive models presented here can be improved by using non-linear approaches such as deep neural networks or other machine learning techniques (45).
+However, these approaches have limited interpretability and often require manually annotated datasets to measure performance.
+Qualitative efforts such as the Global Ocean Oxygen Network (7) or the Regime Shifts Database (9) can provide the annotated examples to train such models.
+A spatially explicit map of resilience loss can also help quantify the risk of cascading effects in ecosystems previously identified (46).
+As new Earth observations become available, these global maps can be updated and track how ecosystems resilience is evolving, where are they recovering and where they are becoming more vulnerable.
+This paper showcases the first steps toward an ecological resilience observatory.

 \hypertarget{methods}{